 Adverse drug reactions were harmful or unpleasant reaction resulting from the use of amedicinal product.
-Pharmacovigilance is associated with collection, detection, assessment,monitoring and prevention of adverse effects of the pharmaceuticals product after marketing.The aim of the study were to recognise the awareness of pharmacist regardingpharmacovigilance and adversedrugreactionsreporting.
+Pharmacovigilance is associated with collection, detection, assessment,monitoring and prevention of adverse effects of pharmaceuticals product after marketing.The aim of the study were to recognize the awareness of pharmacist regardingpharmacovigilance and adversedrugreactionsreporting.

 Methodology: